Choosing a Heating or Cooling Contractor

 - Did the contractor finish the project on time and on budget?

 - Would they have any hesitation recommending this contractor to someone else?

-- Contact your local Better Business Bureau: Ask them if anyone has filed a complaint about this contractor.
+Contact your local Better Business Bureau and ask them if anyone has filed a complaint about this contractor.

 Ask your contractor how they will determine the correct size of the new furnace.
 A reputable contractor will provide a load calculation which takes into account many factors which affect how much heat your home needs.
 They will need to visit your home to collect the data to perform this calculation.
 Be wary of a contractor who does not perform such a calculation, and uses rules of thumb or simply plans to install a new furnace with the same capacity as the old.

 Is the contractor properly licensed?
 In the United States, HVAC licensing is typically determined at the state rather than the local or national level.
 However, not all states require HVAC contractors to be licensed.
 Your state may have a License Board, a Contractors Board, or some other department (such as the Department of Revenue) may have jurisdiction.
 The important point is to track down the department responsible for licensing, find out whether your contractor needs to be licensed, and then find out whether they have the appropriate license.
 Also, you should check to see whether your contractor is properly insured.